cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 ## Technical Specification

-This specification depends on correctness of the `WASM Client code` in context of consensus algorithm of its target `blockchain`, as well as correct instantiation of `WASM Client`.
+This specification depends on correctness of the `Wasm Client code` in context of consensus algorithm of its target `blockchain`, as well as correct instantiation of `Wasm Client`.

 ### Client state

-The WASM client state tracks location of the WASM bytecode via `codeId`.
-Binary data represented by `data` field is opaque and only interpreted by the WASM Client Code. `type` represents client type.
+The Wasm client state tracks location of the Wasm bytecode via `codeId`.
+Binary data represented by `data` field is opaque and only interpreted by the Wasm Client Code. `type` represents client type.
 `type` and `codeId` both are immutable.

 ```typescript